bayganik/mmGame-Engine-Win2D-ECS/README.md

     Text compoenent addes a text and will follow the entity on the screen

     BoxCollider component allows the Entity to collide with other entities that have a collider

+    UI components allow for communication with game

+            Button

+            Grid

+            Label

+            Panel (holder for other UI, so you can place it anywhere)

+            MsgBox (communicate with user with an OK button)

 Systems do the guts of the logic of the game.
 They are executed once every frame and process all entities that match certain components.